srijan-paul/snap/doc/manual.md

-# The Snap language specification.
+# The Vyse language specification.

-Snap is a relatively fast, dynamically typed scripting language intended for embedding in C++ applications, like game engines.
+Vyse is a relatively fast, dynamically typed scripting language intended for embedding in C++ applications, like game engines.

 ## Operators

-Snap supports the following operators, from highest to lowest precedence:
+Vyse supports the following operators, from highest to lowest precedence:
 ```
 +----------+-------------------------------+---------------+
 | Operator | Name/Description              | Associativity |